Schools, Universities and Workshops

 Recently Ian lead a project with Frankfurt International School, working with their Grade 10 Performance Theatre and Grade 11 IB Theatre students .
 Taking a well known children's story and transforming it into a Covid friendly radio play for 4-7 year olds via Zoom.
 The IB students were specifically looking at devising from non-theatrical text for the Collaborative Project.
 The Grade 10's were learning a whole range of devising and writing skills.
 The Primary Year students at the school will now get a great radio play to listen to with alternative endings.
 The project is now being rolled out globally across a number of International schools.
 Recent collaborations have included a monologue writing and performance project with Marymount International School, London.
 A cross arts scriptwriting project with The International School of Älmhult in Sweden.
 And helping students to storyboard a physical theatre and shadow puppet based performance at The International School of Lausanne in Switzerland.
 Ian has also been working with year 9 and 10 theatre students, as well as all IB DP film students at Atlanta International School, running a radio play project at The International School of Geneva as well as working on monologue writing at the International School of La Châtaigneraie and then working with DP theatre students at Cottonwood Classical Preparatory School Albuquerque.

 He has also worked extensively in further education.
 Running modules and delivering master classes at the Universities of Oxford, MMU, Edge Hill, Leeds Trinity, Chester, Staffordshire, Glasgow, Huddersfield, Aberystwyth, Surrey, Leeds Beckett, Worcester, UCLAN, Bolton, Plymouth, Sunderland, SAE, Leeds Arts and Salford.
-He has been a professional advisor for a number of MA final script projects and has steered a large number of student scripts from initial concept to final draft, in both creative writing and animation departments.
+He has been a professional advisor and dissertation supervisor for a number of MA final script projects and has steered a large number of student scripts from initial concept to final draft, in both creative writing and animation departments.
 As a project leader on Salford’s final year short films in Media City, Ian has seen many of his students go onto success at festivals.

 Ian was one of the pioneers behind the 'Plotting & Pitching TV & Radio Drama' workshops.
 A joint venture between MMU and Edge Hill Universities, working with producers Phil Collinson, John Griffin and Simon Judd.
 And writers Sally Wainwright, Daisy Coulam and Tony Marchant.

 He has had numerous articles on scriptwriting published in various magazines and has been invited to lead workshops in writer's groups across the country.
 Including a number of ticketed events for the London Writer's Cafe and The National Association of Writer's Groups.
+He was invited to be a key note speaker at the CEESA (Central and Eastern European Schools Association) conference in Prague.

 "Our sixth form students really enjoyed the session with Ian, which was highly interactive and engaging.
 Students were asked to contribute spontaneously, which generated a mass of ideas they were able to inject into their own projects.
 They particularly liked the industry 'insider' information with practical tips on how to get a foot into this competitive field.
 Ian was engaging, knowledgeable and fun - everything you could want for your students in an enrichment or career session."